-The content of your website should be organized so that readers can easily find what they are looking for.
+The content of your website should be organized so that readers can easily find what they are looking for

 • Organize your content so that each topic you cover has its own page.

-• Within your pages, break your content into relevant chapters, setting Titles (the T icon in the text Editor) to describe as accurately as possible the content that is to follow.
+• Within your pages, break your content into relevant paragraphs, setting Titles (the T icon in the text Editor) to describe as accurately as possible the content that is to follow.
 Be precise and specific.
 If you are careful you will also be able to capture some of the keywords that you have previously defined as important into this title.

 • All this will make it much easier for your readers to navigate your site.
 Your pages are always easily visible from the menu bar on the left hand side of your site.
 If each topic is given its own page, then your readers will be able to quickly navigate to the topic they are looking for, while skipping topics that do not interest them.